Ten things I’ve learned about getting services to live

 The project doesn’t end when the service goes live, although it can feel a bit like that

-Since I’ve worked at dxw digital, I’ve led 3 projects where the team have been involved in successfully getting a service live:
+Since I’ve worked at dxw, I’ve led 3 projects where the team have been involved in successfully getting a service live:

 - Department for Education’s (DfE) Teaching Vacancies

 When you’re in the middle of delivery you don’t always have the time you need to stop, reflect, and capture the things you learn.
 But it’s a really valuable thing to do.
 Having recently got the third of these services over the line, I’ve spent time reflecting on what I’ve learned.